 Anne is Assistant Director and Peer Learning Coordinator for the Academy.
-She is a facilitator, writer and program director with 17 years of experience working in professional education, collaborative conservation and program development.
+She is a facilitator, writer and program director with two decades of experience working in professional education, collaborative conservation and program development.
 Her expertise includes the design and delivery of on-site and online training, training needs assessment, facilitation, grant writing, GIS and resource conservation.

 Clients and employers include the Bureau of Land Management / National Training Center, USDA Office of Partnerships and Public Engagement, Forest Service, National Heritage Program of the National Park Service, The Conservation Fund/Conservation Leadership Network, The Nature Conservancy, ESSA Technologies and the University of Redlands.